andersonb97/RockinRobin/README.md

-## Using Twitter Sentiment to Predict Stock Trends
+## Using Twitter to Predict Stock Trends

 ### Introduction